jbit/zola/docs/content/documentation/templates/feeds.md

 2.0 format).
 If you choose a different filename (e.g. `feed.xml`), you will need to provide a template yourself.

+If `feed_filename` is an array of strings, then multiple feeds are generated.

 **Only pages with a date will be available.**

 The feed template gets five variables: